 Although they provide you with hard numbers (number of completed tasks, exchanged emails, and given feedbacks), exact KPIs of effective team management are based on something less measurable.
 According to Bernard Marr, the author of Key performance indicators (KPI): 75 measures every manager needs to know, to determine these KPIs measure:

 - Employees identification with the company

 You are well on your way to achieving efficient team management, If those numbers are satisfactory.

 "There is a strong link between happy employees and happy customers, and another one between happy customers and profit." - Bernard Marr

-First thing to do is evaluate the relevance of a KPI you want to use to measure a progress toward a certain objective.
-This objecive should be SMART: specific, measurable, attainable, relevant, and time-bound.
+The first thing to do is evaluate the relevance of a KPI you want to use to measure progress toward a particular objective.
+This objective should be SMART: specific, measurable, attainable, relevant, and time-bound.

-Your objectives are SMART if you can answer "yes" to the following questions:
+Your objectives are SMART if you answer "yes" to the following questions: